 Marco Etcheverry was one of the best ever Bolivian player and one of the best players to have played in MLS.
-He was an important player as Bolivia beat Brazil in 1993 and qualified for their first WC Finals in 1994.
-He was capped 71 times.
+He was an important player as Bolivia beat Brazil in 1993 and qualified for their first World Cup Finals in 1994.
+He was capped 71 times between 1989 and 2003.
 For his professionbal career, he played in Spain, Colombia and Chile before he moved to MLS in 1996 where he was considered one of the greatest ever to play in the league.
 He won 3 MLS Cups with DC United.

 Nicknamed Chichi, Romero was a gifted midfield playmaker noted for his vision and ball control.
 Some of the clubs he played for include Oriente Petrolero, Quilmes, Blooming and Bolívar.
 Romero played for Bolivia in four World Cup qualifying campaigns- 1978, 1982, 1986 and 1990 as well as the 1979 and 1983 Copa América tournaments.

 RW/FW: Ramiro Blacut

 Blacut was the hero of Copa America winning team of 1963, where he also won the Player of the Tournament.
 He played 23 times for Bolivia. between 1963 and 1972.
 During his career, he represented Club Bolívar and The Strongest as well as Argentine club Ferro Carril Oeste from 1963 to 1965.
 In addition, in 1965-66 he played with Bayern Munich.
 He was the first Bolivian to play in Europe.

 ST: Jaime Moreno